24 tips for packing a healthy, affordable lunch

 3. Buy in bulk.
-Avoid single-serve packaging.
-You save money when you buy food in bulk and pack it yourself into single servings.
-Buy a large container of yogurt or pudding and use 4-ounce containers to pack your own.
+Avoid single-serving packages.
+You save money when you buy food in bulk and pack it yourself into individual portions.
+Buy a large container of yogurt or pudding and use 4-ounce containers to pack in lunches.
 Buy a block of cheese and cut it into cubes or shred it.
 Buy crackers in boxes rather than individual packages.

 4. Make your own.
 Look beyond lunchmeat.
-Slice your own meat, or grill chicken breast and cut it into strips or cubes.
-Avoid prepackaged lunches since they are high-priced.
+Slice your own meat or grill chicken breast and cut it into strips or cubes.
+Avoid prepackaged lunches, which cost more.

 5. Send in leftovers.
 Invest in a good insulated food container to keep food warm.
 Homemade soup is always a good option.

 6. Buy what is on sale and use coupons.
-Get whatever is on sale each week and work it into a menu.
-Use fruits and vegetables that are in season.
+Get whatever is on sale each week and work it into the menu.

 7. Buy store-brand food and compare unit prices.